 The government also engaged the Forest Practices Authority (FPA) of Tasmania to independently review the proposed threatened species licence framework , and convened a panel of threatened species experts to review and provide input into the development of ‘multi-scale landscape’ protections for threatened species in forestry on privately-owned and public land.

 The advice from these reviews was considered as part of the development of the draft Coastal IFOA.
-The report of the advice from the expert threatened species panel has been placed on public exhibition with the draft Coastal IFOA.
+The report of the advice from the expert threatened species panel was placed on public exhibition with the draft Coastal IFOA.

 Additionally, from July to September 2015, the government conducted a trial of proposed settings of the Coastal IFOA in five harvest areas on the mid-north coast, to: